What is the difference between threaded and focused discussions?

 - organize results from a complex research activity

-- share and iterate upon nascent ideas shared by each student in the course
+- share and iterate upon ideas shared by each student in the course

 - debate the pros and cons of a single issue or multiple issues